mm80843/T3.5/docs/Benef/PBN__Benef_74.md

 # __Control and governance__

-## Name of the Benefit

-Establishes uniform standards and protocols for data collection and management, providing centralized control and oversight

 ## Description of Benefits pertaining to Beneficiaries

 * [Enables effective control and management of data, enhancing the efficiency and effectiveness of the smart and safe city concepts](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_75.md)